jjricks6/serverless-workshop/README.md

 ![](./pictures/Architecture.png)

 <br>

+## Prerequisites

 Before we begin, please make sure you have access to an AWS account.
 If you need access to the training account, go to https://go.byu.edu/AWSTrainingAccountRequest to request access.
 (You should be able to get access within a minute or two).

 To log into the AWS console, go to awslogin.byu.edu and sign in using your BYU credentials.
 You should see the byu-org-trn account.
 Select the PowerUser role and sign in.

 Check to make sure you are in the US West (Oregon) region.
 You can find which region you are in by checking which region is listed in the top right corner of the console.

+You will also need to install node.js.
+Our website runs on the vue.js framework, and node.js is required to get that up and running.
+Here is a guide on how to install node.js on your windows machine: https://phoenixnap.com/kb/install-node-js-npm-on-windows

 I would also reccomend downloading this repo to your local machine.
 You will need to upload some of the files to our S3 bucket to make it work properly.